Division of Medical Oncology, National Cancer Centre, Singapore 169610, Singapore.

 Significant strides have been made in the treatment of mTNBC.
 There are still several unanswered questions regarding optimal sequencing and treatment.
 Compelling evidence suggests that timing is important to fully maximize the therapeutic potential of immunotherapy.
 Existing data support immunotherapy in the frontline setting.
 However, what is the role for retreatment with immunotherapy in the metastatic setting with emerging data heralding chemo-immunotherapy combinations in the (neo)adjuvant treatment of non-metastatic TNBC?
 Can we find a role for immunotherapy in PD-L1 negative mTNBC?
 Is immunotherapy best sequenced concomitantly with chemotherapy or following induction chemotherapy?
 Can we select for patients for whom chemotherapy may be spared?
 With the ability to unlock long-lasting immunological memory, is there a role for treatment break following maximal response?
 What is the optimal duration?
 Will the tumor remain sensitive and amenable to rechallenge following cessation of treatment?
 We are still in the preliminary stages of clinical investigation.
 Clearly, more work is required to define the role of maintenance immune checkpoint inhibitors in mTNBC.
 Survival benefit will have to be critically examined, taking into account cost-effectiveness and the impact upon quality of life.

-All authors contributed to drafting and critical revision of the manuscript.Financial support and sponsorship
+All authors contributed to drafting and critical revision of the manuscript.Availability of data and materials